 The test can take up to 1 hour because it is subjective the patient should be allowed to take their time to ensure that they are confident and happy with their final choice of overlay.
 The assessor is there to help to guide the patient through the selection process making sure that symptoms and distortions are eliminated as much as possible.

-Meares-Irlen Syndrome (MIS) is a perception disorder it is not a learning difficulty like dyslexia.
-Some of the symptoms are the same but the treatment differs greatly.
-MIS is not connected to dyslexia, a person can have either condition or even both at the same time.
-MIS is treated with overlays or tinted glasses, dyslexia is treated through varying techniques such as multi-sensory learning and brain gym.
+Visual Stress is a perception disorder it is not a learning difficulty like dyslexia.
+Some of the symptoms seem the same but the treatment differs greatly.
+Visual Stress is not connected to dyslexia, a person can have either condition or even both at the same time.
+Visual Stress is treated with overlays or tinted glasses, dyslexia is managed through varying techniques such as multi-sensory teaching, working with personal learning styles, and learning new dyslexia friendly study skills.
+Dyslexia has many strengths, although we tend to focus on the difficulties.
+Unfortunately, there are no advantages to Visual Stress.

 If you or your child has dyslexia there are some very useful contacts and information in our 'useful info' section at the top of the page.

 People often say that coloured overlays are for dyslexia - they are not!
-Coloured overlays are for the treatment of MIS which is a more common eye condition, in the same way that short sighted people wear glasses to correct their vision, people with MIS use colour to correct their vision.
+Coloured overlays are for the treatment of Visual Stress which is a more common eye condition, in the same way that short sighted people wear glasses to correct their vision, people with Visual Stress use colour to correct their vision.

 Coloured overlays are designed specifically to read with, the advantage of glasses is that you can wear them to write with too.
 Tinted glasses can be worn to limit the glare from fluorescent lighting and white boards.
 They can be also useful when working at a PC monitor, even for supermarket shopping to read product labels and write cheques - the list is endless!